-"Idaho's economic future depends on early investment in its youngest citizens," said NIEER Director Steve Barnett.
-"Ensuring that every child has access to high-quality preschool can help to pave the way for their success in school, on the job, and in Idaho communities," he said.
+"Montana's economic future depends on early investment in kids," said NIEER Director Steve Barnett.
+"Ensuring that every child has access to high-quality preschool can help pave the way for their success in school, on the job, and in Montana communities."

-The State of Preschool report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - have access to high-quality early education.
+The State of Preschool Report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - have access to high-quality early education.
 For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner policies.

-The report finds that for the nation as a whole, total state spending on pre-K programs increased by 10 percent, or \$553 million, since the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
+The report finds that for the nation as a whole, total state spending on pre-K programs increased by 10 percent, or \$553 million, over the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
 The number of children served by state-funded pre-K served increased by 37,167 in 2014-2105, bringing the total to almost 1.4 million children - the largest number of children ever served by state-funded pre-K. With an average rate of \$4,489, states also made one of the most significant increases in spending per child in recent history.